Skip to main content

 Extraction of wisdom teeth is generally recommended when:

 • Wisdom teeth partially erupt.
-Partial eruption can leave an opening for bacteria around the tooth and cause an infection, pain, swelling, jaw stiffness, and general illness can result.
+The partial eruption can leave an opening for bacteria around the tooth and cause an infection, pain, swelling, jaw stiffness, and general illness.

 • There could be a chance that poorly aligned wisdom teeth can damage adjacent teeth.